 When information given to you about goods and services is not true, then a false claim has been made.
-For example, if you buy a shirt with a "Made in Italy" label and find it actually came from a factory in Korea.
+For example, if you buy a shirt with a “Made in Italy” label and find it actually came from Korea.

-The word "representations" covers any situation where a trader claims something about their product or services, either verbally or in writing.
-It can even cover cases where a trader doesn't say something.
+The word “representations” covers any situation where a trader claims something about their product or services, either verbally or in writing.
+It can even cover cases where a trader omits information.
 For example, neglecting to mention that prices exclude GST.

 Unfair practices are selling methods that mislead you.
-Unfair practices which are illegal under the Fair Trading Act include:
+Unfair practices are illegal under the FTA and include:

 - Offering prizes or gifts without intending to supply them, or not supplying them as offered.

-- Bait advertising - when a seller advertises particular goods or services at a particular price, and doesn't intend supplying or selling reasonable quantities at that price.
+- Bait advertising - when a seller advertises particular goods or services at a particular price, and doesn’t intend ,or is unable to, supply or sell reasonable quantities at that price.

 - Making misleading claims about business activities.
 For example, claiming you can make $1000 a week selling cosmetics from home, in circumstances where you would have to work about 20 hours a day, 7 days a week to make that sort of money.

-- Demanding or accepting payment without intending to supply the goods or services, or without believing they'll be ready at a specified time, or intending to supply different goods or services.
+- Demanding or accepting payment without intending to supply the goods or services, or without believing (on reasonable grounds) they’ll be ready at a specified time, or intending to supply materially different goods or services.

-- Demanding payment for unsolicited goods or services (see Mail-order sales)
+- Demanding payment or advising they have a right to payment for unsolicited goods or services.